 It’s also possible for our optometrist to see signs of problems with your general health, such as diabetes or high blood pressure.
 Optomap imaging makes it easier to detect any potential problems early and treat them.

-Optomap is available at our King's Lynn practice.
+Optomap is available at both of our practices.
 For more information about Optomap retinal imagery during your eye examination, please contact us.

 NHS Eye Examinations